-Two laser systems are good candidates for a Raman lidar system of this type, Nd:YAG lasers and excimer lasers; both have had considerable success in several systems.
-Although excimer-based systems have recently been developed at both Sandia and Goddard, we elected to use a frequency-tripled Nd:YAG laser in the CART system.

-Nd:YAG lasers have four distinct advantages over excimer lasers: better beam quality (needed for narrow-field-ofview operation), more readily polarized (needed for depolarization measurements), no toxic gases required, and much lower cost for consumables and maintenance.
+Two laser systems are good candidates for a Raman lidar system of this type, Nd:YAG lasers and excimer lasers.
+Both have had considerable success in several systems.
+Although an excimer-based system has recently been developed at Sandia National Laboratory, we elected to use a frequency-tripled Nd:YAG laser in the CART system.
+Nd:YAG lasers have four distinct advantages over excimer lasers: better beam quality (needed for narrow-field-of-view operation), more readily polarized (needed for depolarization measurements), no toxic gases required, and much lower cost for consumables and maintenance.
 Overall laser reliability is difficult to judge, although Nd:YAG lasers have the significant advantage of not requiring corrosive gases and having no moving parts.
 Excimer lasers do produce higher ultraviolet output power, but system performance modeling indicates that the higher power does not offset the other disadvantages.